 The induction of reactive oxygen species (ROS) by physical exercise is well documented in both animal and human studies.
-ROS are physiological products of aerobic metabolism, and impact on variety of metabolic processes including gene expression, protein turnover, inflammatory reaction, arachidonic acid immobilization, and cellular differentiation.
+ROS are physiological products of aerobic metabolism, and impact on variety of metabolic processes including gene expression, protein turnover, inflammatory reaction, arachidonic acid immobilisation, and cellular differentiation.
 ROS are released from muscle, endothelial, and immune cells to stimulate an adaptation to intense physical exercise.
-This adaptation includes changes in the immune and energetic status related to the cytokine synthesis such as tumor necrosis factor α (TNF α) and interleukin-6 (IL-6) (Kosmidou et al. 2002, Valko et al. 2007, Radak et al. 2008).
+This adaptation includes changes in the immune and energetic status related to the cytokine synthesis such as tumour necrosis factor α (TNF α) and interleukin-6 (IL-6) (Kosmidou et al. 2002, Radak et al. 2008, Valko et al. 2007).

-Glutathione (γ -glutamyl-cysteinyl-glycine) is the major non-protein thiol and one of the ROS sensors engaged in the cellular control of thiol redox.
-The ratio of reduced (GSH) to oxidized glutathione (GSSG) plays an essential role in regulating thiol-depend signal transduction.
+Glutathione (γ -glutamyl-cysteinyl-glycine) is the major non-protein thiol and one of the ROS sensors engaged in cellular control of thiol redox.
+The ratio of reduced (GSH) to oxidised glutathione (GSSG) plays an essential role in regulating thiol-depend signal transduction.
 Changes in thiol redox affect transcriptional activity via activation or inhibition of transcriptional factors, thus modulating the expression of many genes such as TNF α and IL-6 genes (Allen and Tresini 2000, Ji et al. 2006).